George L. Miller: Biography

 In the 1870s he helped Omaha land placement along the First transcontinental railroad and the Union Pacific Missouri River Bridge.
 Miller was a Nebraska delegate to 1876 Democratic National Convention.
 The New York Times labeled Miller "the original Tilden man of the West" for his support of Samuel J. Tilden's presidential campaign that year.
 In 1879 he gave a tribute to Reverend Gaylord at his funeral.
 During this period Miller bought a large amount of land in North Omaha, eventually offering a large chunk of his own land for usage as the site of the Trans-Mississippi and International Exposition in Omaha in 1898.
 Miller served as president of the Expo after his site lost to Kountze Park.

 In the late 1880s Dr. Miller built a mansion at what is now 75th and Oakwood Streets in Ralston, a West Omaha suburb.
 In 1898 the home was destroyed by a fire.
 Miller helped the new St. Martin of Tours Episcopal Church acquire the limestone used in the mansion, and that building still stands.
 On September 17, 1900, Miller was placed "under restraint" at the upscale Paxton Hotel in Downtown Omaha.
 Reports designated him a "raving maniac" and attributed his behavior to paresis.

 Miller was president of the Nebraska State Historical Society from 1907 to 1909, and was also the first president of the Board of Park Commissioners in Omaha.
-In 1907 he did not support fellow Nebraskan Democrat William Jennings Bryan's politics during his candidacy for president, stating that Bryan was "is not a Democrat" and challenging his politics as "radical."
+In 1907 he did not support fellow Nebraskan Democrat William Jennings Bryan's politics during his candidacy for president, stating that Bryan "is not a Democrat" and challenging his politics as "radical."

 J. Sterling Morton, the other prominent member of the Democratic Party in Nebraska, was a bitter enemy of Miller's during this period.
 Yet Morton recognized Miller's ability and said of him, "No other man, either by the power of money, or by the power of brawn, or by the strength of brain, did as much to make Omaha a city."

 Miller died in Omaha in 1920.